jacobglines/game_of_life/README.md

 # game_of_life
-John con ways game of life
+John Conways game of life